Step By Step Guide On Options Trading in India 2025: Indicators, Strategies

 #4.
 Allocate 2% to 5% for a Single Trade

-Options trading involves risk and various factors affect options and the underlying assets like global news, political events and world economic situation.
+Options trading involves risk and various factors affect options and the underlying assets like global news, political events, and world economic situation.

 You may not know when your position can turn bad.
 So it is prudent that you do not place all your capital in a single trade.
-Instead, you can allocate 2% to 5% of your capital in a single trade.
-This will contain your risk and help to trade for the next time.
+Instead, you should allocate 2% to 5% of your capital in a single trade.
+This will contain your risk and help trade for the next time.

-Also, you need to trade by placing a stop loss whenever you trade-in options contracts which will restrict your potential losses by closing the loss position immediately.
+Also, you need to trade by placing a stop loss whenever you trade in options contracts which will restrict your potential losses by closing the loss position immediately.

 For example, if you have a long position in a Bank Nifty Call at Rs.
 700, then placing a stop loss at Rs.
 680 will close the position in case the price falls.
 You will book a loss of Rs.
-20 per quantity (Bank Nifty is traded in 25 underlying quantities) i.e. Rs.
-20 x 25 quantity = Rs.
-500 loss.
+20 per quantity (Bank Nifty is traded in 15 underlying quantities) i.e. Rs.
+20 x 15 quantity = Rs.
+300 loss.

 #5.
 Capture Small Moves